gerarddiaz01/Text_to_speech/README.md

 # Text-to-Speech Script

 This project is a Python-based script that processes an article from a URL, extracts its paragraphs, converts them into audio files, and allows the user to listen to them interactively.
 The goal was to create a dynamic, user-friendly, and well-structured program while handling potential issues like unwanted captions or errors during execution.
-Ths first version of this project is in spanish (my main language), then I made another version in english to ensure that all users can understand it.
+The first version of this project is in spanish (my main language), then I made another version in english to ensure that all users can understand it.

 ---